The Bredesen Protocol

 - Increases ketone bodies (acetoacetate, beta-hydroxybutyrate, and acetone) and BDNF

-- MCT oil (caprylic acid is the strongest form) is a must for ApoE4 and APOE until insulin sensitivity is restored, then switch to MUFAs and PUFAs predominantly
+- MCT oil (caprylic acid is the strongest form) is a must for ApoE4 until insulin sensitivity is restored, then must switch to MUFAs (like avocado) and PUFAs predominantly (such as olive oil)

 - Lots of uncooked veggies